 A user interface widget found in the scanner that permits an agent to select an item by swiping left and right.

 An area where the Ingress scanner app displays regional scoring.
 Each cell has a unique name.
-You can view scoring for your current cell by selecting the Scores tab in the OPS screen.
+You can view scoring for your current cell by accessing the Scores screen under the OPS menu.
 There are 24,576 cells worldwide, although some are in uninhabited areas.

 An unstable variant of exotic matter.